Cairo is an underrated city full of hidden gems. Here’s my local’s guide to the perfect Cairo one day itinerary.

-Hire a tour guide: I love solo travel, but I wouldn’t recommend it in Giza.
+- Hire a tour guide: I love solo travel, but I wouldn’t recommend it in Giza.
 Hire a local Egyptian tour guide and you’ll get a lot more from your visit.
-A guide will save you time at the plateau because there’s a lot to see besides the pyramids and the Sphinx – including the Solar Boat Museum and the interior of the Pyramid of Khafre.
-If you want to visit these additional sites, a guide will steer you there quicker.
-The aggressive vendors and guides will also leave you alone if you don’t appear lost and alone.
+A guide will save you time at the plateau and take you to hidden gems you’d otherwise miss.
+The aggressive vendors will also leave you alone if you don’t appear lost and alone.

 Giza plateau guide:

 Allow 2 or 3 hours for visiting the plateau, and dress comfortably in the summer.
 Thin and loose linen works best, while jeans or a tight t-shirt are nightmares in the humidity.